apt2tell/bookstore/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Bookstore: initialize project with components
+# Bookstore: add reducers and actions
-This project will lay foundations for your Bookstore website.
-You will create the React part of the app.
-You will also set up routing using React Router.
+In this step, I configured the Redux Store and wrote actions and reducer for adding and removing books.

  ## Learning objectives
-- Use React Router.
+- Understand the concept of state management.
-- Use React components.
+- Use store, actions, and reducers in React.

 ## Built With

-- CSS, JavaScript, React
+- CSS, JavaScript, React, Redux
 - Gitflow
 - npm
 - babel
 - webpack-dev-server
+- duck pattern